This example shows you how to generate and build a standalone ROS node from a Simulink model.

-In this task, you generate code for a standalone ROS node, and automatically transfer, build, and run it on the ROS device.
-You exercise the generated ROS node using a ROS master running on the ROS device.
+Generate code for a standalone ROS node, and automatically transfer, build, and run it on the ROS device.
+Exercise the generated ROS node using a ROS master running on the ROS device.

 1. In MATLAB®, change the current folder to a temporary location where you have write permission.

 2. The code generation process first prepares the model for simulation to ensure that all blocks are properly initialized.
 This preparation requires a valid connection to a ROS master.

 rosdevice object to start a ROS master on the ROS device.
 If you provide no arguments,

 rosdevice uses the device connection settings you entered in the Simulink dialog to connect to the ROS device.

 rosinit to connect MATLAB to the ROS master running on the ROS device:

 4. Tell Simulink to use the same ROS connection settings as MATLAB.
 Under the Simulation tab, select ROS Toolbox > ROS Network.
 Set the ROS Master (ROS 1) and Node Host network addresses to Default.

 You only have to execute steps 2 - 4 once per MATLAB session, not every time you generate a ROS node.